 Gross Borrowing reflects the actual borrowing which has been undertaken.
-This is projected to be lower than the CFR as the Council continues with its strategy to use internal funds, however, this is forecast to end in 2018-19.
+This is projected to be lower than the CFR as the Council continues with its strategy to use internal funds.

 The Operational Boundary is the maximum borrowing and other long-term liabilities to fund previous years' and the current year capital programme, building in flexibility for the timing of the different funding streams and principal repayments.
-The operational boundary includes any other long-term liabilities (e.g. PPP schemes, finance leases) however no borrowing is actually required against these schemes as a borrowing facility is included in the contract.
+The operational boundary includes any other long-term liabilities (e.g. PPP/NPD schemes, leases) however no borrowing is actually required against these schemes as a borrowing facility is included in the contract.